marekmaskarinec/umboxs/static/docs/maintainer/guides/01-getting-started.md

 other similar issues, please contact me using my email [marek@mrms.cz](mailto:marek@mrms.cz).

 After successfully registering a package, you can upload files to it.
-PAK accepts these files: `pak.json`, `pak.tar` and `init.tar`.
+UmBox accepts these files: `box.json`, `box.tar` and `init.tar`.
 The first two are required for the package to be valid.
-The last one is optional and is used when your package is passed as an argument to the `pak init` command.
+The last one is optional and is used when your package is passed as an argument to the `umbox init` command.